-Most southerly penisula of England
+Most southerly peninsula of England

 Web: www.nationaltrust.org.uk/visit/cornwall/lizard-point